CiscoDevNet/cnwan-docs/cnwan-adaptor/README.md

 docker run -p 80:8080 cnwan_adaptor
 ```

-It is possible to specify the SDWAN controller credentials through environment variables (instead of via the Adaptor API):
+It is possible to specify the SD-WAN controller credentials through environment variables (instead of via the Adaptor API):

 ```bash
 docker run -p 80:8080 \